-In 1970, the Board of Trustees formed the Oklahoma City Metropolitan Ballet Society with Yvonne Choteau staying on as founding Artistic Director.
+The Board of Trustees formed the Oklahoma City Metropolitan Ballet Society with Yvonne Choteau staying on as founding Artistic Director.
 International ballerina and Oklahoma native Maria Tallchief worked together with Ms. Chouteau to audition dancers for the company.

 American Ballet Theater dancers Bojan Spassoff and Stephanie Wolf-Spassoff attained direction of the Company and began the change from a civic company to a semi-professional company with three productions in addition to The Nutcracker in a single season.

 Dallas Ballet dancers Bryan Pitts and Laura Flagg-Pitts joined the company as Artistic Director and Assistant to the Director, respectively.
-During the Pitts’ tenure, the company instituted its annual Artsreach program to bring students from across the state to the Civic Center for a live ballet performance.
+During the Pitts’ tenure, the Company instituted its annual ArtsReach program to bring students from across the state to the Civic Center for a live ballet performance.
 This program received the Governor’s Arts Award in 1997.